HipoFinance/borrower/README.md

     Note 2: Follow [mytonctrl installation manual](https://github.com/ton-blockchain/mytonctrl/blob/master/docs/en/manual-ubuntu.md), sections 1 and 2.
 There is no need to create wallets for other steps of the manual.
 The borrower needs a sync liteserver, so you may wait at this step for `mytonctrl` to get synced.

-    Note 3: If you got the server from DigitalOcean or other providers, those servers sometimes come with no swap partition.
-Since the validator requires lots of RAM, your validator may get killed frequently.
-If you looked at the logs and found out about OOM errors, creating a swap partition might fix the problem.

     After the installation, run `mytonctrl` executable.
 Then run the `status` command.
 Now your node should be syncing or maybe already synced.
 Just note the "ADNL address of local validator" in the output of the `status` command, since you'll need it to configure Borrower.

+    Note 3: If you got an error like "Check `total_wt >= W[a]` failed" when running the status command on the testnet, use `status fast` instead.

 2. Install Borrower.
 Either:

     - download a pre-built and released version from the releases section of Github.
 Copy it to this path: `~/go/bin`, for example, if you're using a root user copy it to `/root/go/bin`.

-    - or download from the source, install `go` build tools, and then run `go install`.
+    - or download from the source, install `go` by runnig `snap install go --classic`, and then run `go install` in the downloaded git repository.

 3. Download the `borrower.yaml` template config file from this repository.
 Copy it to `~/go/bin` alongside the `borrower` executable.
 Then edit it and set your configuration: